Queen discography

 British rock band Queen have released 15 studio albums, 10 live albums, 16 compilation albums, 2 soundtrack albums, 2 extended plays, 73 singles, and 7 promotional singles.
-Queen was formed in London by Freddie Mercury (vocals and keyboards), Brian May (guitar), and Roger Taylor (drums), and in 1971, John Deacon (bassist) became a member.
+Queen were formed in London by Freddie Mercury (vocals and keyboards), Brian May (guitar), and Roger Taylor (drums), and in 1971, John Deacon (bassist) became a member.

-Since the 1970s, Queen has sold 300 million records worldwide, making them one of the best-selling artists in history.
+Since the 1970s, Queen have sold 300 million records worldwide, making them one of the best-selling artists in history.
 Billboard ranked them as the 87th Greatest Artist of All Time.
-According to RIAA, Queen has sold 108.7 million certified records in the US.
+According to RIAA, Queen have sold 108.7 million certified records in the US.

 Founded in 1970, Queen released their self-titled debut album in 1973.
 Despite not being an immediate success, they quickly gained popularity in Britain with their second album Queen II in 1974.
 Their 1975 single, "Bohemian Rhapsody", was No. 1 in the UK charts for nine weeks (and a further five weeks in 1991 after Mercury's death) and is the third-biggest-selling single of all time in the UK.
 In the US, "Bohemian Rhapsody" hit the Billboard Top 40 charts in three different decades, reaching No. 9 on its original release in 1975, No. 2 in 1992 after being featured in the film Wayne's World, and hitting the Top 40 once more in 2018 upon the release of the Queen biopic Bohemian Rhapsody.
 The 1981 compilation Greatest Hits is the biggest-selling album in UK history, with 6 million copies sold by 2014.
 The 1991 compilation Greatest Hits II is also one of the UK's top ten biggest-sellers of all time, with 3.8 million copies sold by 2012.